-Situated on the banks of the Dolores River, Rico Hot Springs is a locals’ favorite.
-The free primitive hot springs features two small pools, a short walk apart.
+Situated on the banks of the Dolores River, Rico Hot Springs is a locals’ favorite, although it’s private and trespassing to enter.
+The private primitive hot springs has two small pools, a short walk apart.

 The first hot springs reached is the most popular and developed.
 It features a large fiberglass tub filled with hot mineral water, around 100°F, piped from the source.
 Some wooden benches are located by the pool, but there no other amenities.
 It’s located only a short distance from the parking area.

 The second hot springs pool is about 100 yards upstream, on the other side of the river.
 It’s not as developed and can be murkier.